ExaModelsPower.jl: A GPU-Compatible Modeling Library for Nonlinear Power System Optimization: Introduction

+\gls*{ac}\gls*{opf} determines power system operating points that respect all operational constraints, including the nonlinear power flow equations, at least cost.
+PowerModels.jl and MATPOWER provide diverse options for user-specified \gls*{ac}\gls*{opf} models, respectively in Julia and Matlab~\cite{coffrin_powermodels_2018,zimmerman_matpower_2011}.
+PowerModels.jl uses JuMP~\cite{lubin_jump_2023} as a modeling backend, while MATPOWER implements its own custom derivative evaluation.
+PYPOWER ports MATPOWER to allow for \gls*{opf} modeling in Python~\cite{lincoln_pypower_2025}.
+Pandapower is built on pandas---a data analysis library in Python---and provides a Python-based tool for power system modeling and analysis~\cite{thurner_pandapoweropen-source_2018}.
+Pandapower can be used for optimization, but relies on PowerModels.jl or PYPOWER as external modeling backends.
 ExaGo provides the most similar functionality to ExaModelsPower.jl, as it also aims to provide an interface for creating \gls*{gpu}-compatible \gls*{ac}\gls*{opf} models~\cite{noauthor_exago_nodate}.
 ExaGo uses~PETSc~\cite{balay_petsctao_2025} as modeling backend with RAJA~\cite{beckingsale_raja_2019} and Umpire~\cite{beckingsale_umpire_2020} for GPU memory management and loop abstractions.
 To our knowledge, in their current version v1.6.0, \gls*{ac}\gls*{opf} models cannot be solved in a fully \gls*{gpu}-resident manner because none of the solvers interfaced to ExaGo are fully \gls*{gpu}-compatible.
 For example, HiOp currently handles mixed sparse-dense formulations and does not support the fully sparse formulations required for large-scale \gls*{ac}\gls*{opf} problems \cite{petra_hiop_2018}.
 We are not aware of any published performance benchmarking of ExaGo running on \gls*{gpu}.

 In addition to optimization methods, there is growing interest in training \gls*{ml} proxies for \gls*{opf} solvers.
 Various strategies have emerged, which have the potential to greatly reduce online computation time by shifting the computational burden to an offline training phase~\cite{khaloie2025review,donti2021dc3, fioretto2020predicting, pilotoCANOSFastScalable2024}.
 However, handling various operational constraints and ensuring feasibility over various operating conditions remain significant challenges.
 As of now, these methods have been mostly demonstrated on a hand-curated, limited number of problem instances, and to the best of our knowledge, none of these methods have been demonstrated over a large datasets, such as the entire pglib-opf library~\cite{babaeinejadsarookolaee_power_2021}.